 12.4.5.5 Construction of an SAE Confirm message

-The send-confirm counter shall be in the format specified in subclause 9.2.2 (Conventions) in the order in which it is transmitted over the air.
+The send-confirm counter shall be encoded according to Subclause 9.2.2 (Conventions).
+The elements and scalars shall be in the format they were encoded in when transmitted in an SAE Commit message as described in 12.4.7.4 (Encoding and decoding of SAE Commit messages).
 The message shall be transmitted to the peer as described in 12.4.7 (Framing of SAE).

 12.4.5.6 Processing of a peer’s SAE Confirm message

-The peer-send-confirm shall be in the format in subclause 9.2.2 (Conventions), as extracted out of the received frame.
+The peer-send-confirm shall be encoded according to Subclause 9.2.2 (Conventions).
+The elements and scalars shall be in the format they were encoded in when transmitted in an SAE Commit message as described in 12.4.7.4 (Encoding and decoding of SAE Commit messages).
 If the verifier equals peer-confirm, the STA shall accept the peer’s authentication and set the lifetime of the PMK to the value dot11RSNAConfigPMKLifetime.
 If the verifier differs from the peerconfirm, verification of the peer's SAE Confirm message shall fail

 No CID: Discrepency between table and state machine